Eitan-brightleaf/freemius-deploy/README.md

 # Freemius Deploy

-This Github Action deploys your wordpress plugin on Freemius.
-It uses the [Freemius PHP SDK](https://github.com/Freemius/freemius-php-sdk.git) and uses some of the functionality of [CodeAtCode/freemius-suite](https://github.com/CodeAtCode/freemius-suite)
+This GitHub Action deploys your WordPress plugin on Freemius.
+It uses the [Freemius PHP SDK](https://github.com/Freemius/freemius-php-sdk.git) and uses some functionality of [CodeAtCode/freemius-suite](https://github.com/CodeAtCode/freemius-suite)

 ## Arguments